ESOS Framework

 Enrollment Status

-It is a condition of enrolment that international students abide by the Australian student visa regulations.
-SCCM monitors student enrolments and visa status and will advise students if there are any issues visa requirements.
-Student Services Department of SCCM must approve all international student enrolments in advance.
-Students altering their enrolments without SCCM authority may have their enrolment cancelled or modified appropriately.
+It is a condition of enrolment that international students abide by all Australian student visa regulations.
+ACIC monitors student enrolments and visa status and will advise students if there are any issues with visa requirements.
+The Student Services Department of ACIC must approve all international student enrolments in advance.
+Students altering their enrolments without prior ACIC authority may have their enrolment cancelled or modified appropriately.

 Work Rights